Top 5 Best Handguns for First Time Shooters

 The weight of a steel framed gun of that size makes it a bit on the heavy side, but that weight effectively mitigates the minimal recoil from the 9mm round it fires.

-Since it's a full-size gun chambered in what is arguably the most popular round in the world, it also enhances the feeling of excitement at shooting a "real" gun.
+Since the Beretta 92 is a full-size gun chambered in what is arguably the most popular round in the world, it also enhances the feeling of excitement at shooting a "real" gun.

 This can really go a long way to solidify the experience as a positive one.